PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 is mechanically owned by the same family.
 Only linear layout-agnostic unary chains are eligible; public intermediate outputs and pre-Transpose fan-out are rejected, while final dtype/quantization/shape metadata is preserved.
-The 157-line implementation moved with an identical AST and all six production positions still use the compatibility wrapper in their original order.
+The 157-line implementation moved with an identical AST before its indexed migration; the lowerer keeps the compatibility wrapper for external callers.

+All six production positions now call `run_transpose_unary_passthrough_cleanup`, registered as `layout.transpose_unary_passthrough` in `LAYOUT_PLAN`, in their original order.
+A model-only Transpose preflight avoids state construction when no Transpose is present.
+The indexed guard exactly verifies the canonical pre-permutation, a strictly linear supported unary chain, protected graph outputs, and the inverse post-permutation before a transactional snapshot is taken.
+Rewiring and both structural removals use the shared differential `ModelIRGraphIndex`; tensor pruning and layout reconciliation use the invocation's `LayoutState`.
+Thus the rewrite no longer rebuilds a consumer map for every iteration or mutates the operator list outside the structural index API.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes,